 German Colony: a house in Ben Gurion Avenue and several inscriptions

 In the late XIXth century members of a sect of Evangelical Germans settled at Haifa (and other towns of the Holy Land).
 They developed a neighbourhood at the foot of Mount Carmel which reflected European town planning standards.
 Eventually the settlers had to leave their homes during WWII as they were regarded as enemies by British authorities and were deported.
 Today the main street has become a tourist attraction owing to its many restaurants and cafés.

 Bahà'i Gardens leading to the Mausoleum of the Bab, the Prophet of the Bahà'i faith

 The remains of the Bab were buried in a simple mausoleum in 1909.
 This was enlarged and given a golden dome in 1953.
 The gardens were designed between 1990 and 2001.
-In 2008 the site (together with another Bahà'i memorial near Acre) was included by UNESCO in their World Heritage List (external link - it opens in a separate page) "for their profound spiritual meaning and the testimony they bear to the strong tradition of pilgrimage in the Bahá’i faith".
+In 2008 the site (together with another Bahà'i memorial near Acre) was included by UNESCO in their World Heritage List "for their profound spiritual meaning and the testimony they bear to the strong tradition of pilgrimage in the Bahá’i faith".
 The whole complex however is a modest copy-and-paste homework from a manual of architecture and rightly UNESCO refrained from commenting on its artistic value.